New digital ecosystems are emerging in many traditional industries. This can be a threat to your business. Or a real opportunity.

 Look at Amazon or iPhone (the iPhone regularly captures over 90 percent of smartphone industry profits.)
 Unless you are already a market leader, if your strategic goal is to maintain share relative to competitors you will be in trouble.

 You can’t assume market share will remain stable, that profitable niches will remain defendable, and that it’s possible to maintain market share by outgrowing traditional rivals rather than facing the digital models that are winning share.
+Understanding the intent and intention behind a competitor’s move or a digital threat is crucial for crafting an effective response.

 Are you worried about being a ‘Digital first mover?’